-D. None of these
+D. None of the above

 Option ‘a’ is incorrect.
-Because the rows are not sorted according to row id.
+The rows are not sorted according to the row IDs.

 Option ‘b’ is incorrect.
-The table does not have the row id column which is impossible in HBase
+The table does not have the row ID column, which is impossible in HBase.

 Option ‘c’ is correct.
-The rows in the given table are sorted as per the rowkey i.e rowId
+The rows in the given table are sorted as per the RowKey, i.e. rowID.

 Option ‘d’ is incorrect.
-Please check the options again.
+Check the options again.
 One of the options is correct.

 Video 4.
 Data Models in HBase